Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 Where does Toggl Hire come in?

-If you want to fill more positions, get better quality candidates, and decrease your time to hire, these 11 effective recruitment strategies offer some easy-to-implement ideas.
+If you want to fill more positions, attract better-quality candidates, and decrease your time to hire, these 13 effective recruitment strategies offer some easy-to-implement ideas.

-For every strategy we’ve covered, combine it with skills testing and give your hiring metrics an extra boost!
-And it’s great for candidates too, as it provides a more exciting way to showcase their talents and gives them instant feedback.
+Combine every strategy we’ve covered with skills testing to give your hiring metrics an extra boost!
+This is great for candidates, too, as it provides a more exciting way to showcase their talents and gives them instant feedback.

-• Improve the quality of hire & speed to hire, as it’s easier to recognise top talent
+- Improve the quality of hire & speed to hire, as it’s easier to recognize top talent

-• Create a talent pool in Toggl Hire with extensive information on candidates’ skillset & past applications
+- Create a talent pool in Toggl Hire with extensive information on candidates’ skills & past applications

 Remember, the ultimate key to a successful recruiting strategy is creating a slick and efficient hiring process.
 Try Toggl Hire’s skills testing for free today.